Advertisement

 Your vagina naturally maintains a healthy balance of bacteria that protect against infections.
 It also cleans itself by making mucus that flushes away things like blood, semen, and vaginal discharge.

 So, when it comes to cleaning your vagina, there’s not much you need to do.
-It’s best to clean the outside with warm water and mild soap when you take a bath or shower each day and leave it at that.
+It’s best to clean the outside when you take a bath or shower each day and leave it at that.
 If you have sensitive skin, you may want to avoid soaps and stick with water.

-Although UTIs are common, taking proper care of your urinary tract can help you avoid the hassle and discomfort that often comes with these infections.
+Although UTIs are common, taking proper care of your urinary tract can help you avoid the discomfort that often comes with these infections.
 If you are having symptoms, see your HCP.
-The earlier you seek treatment, the earlier you can get relief.
+The earlier you seek treatment, the earlier you can feel better.

 Slideshow sources open slideshow sources